BetaMC-Developers/ChestShop/README.md

 # ChestShop
-A version of ChestShop updated for RetroMC and BetaLands
+A version of ChestShop updated for BetaMC